 We are Academy for Advanced and Creative Learning!

-- We are proud to be recognized as a 2017 and 2018 John Irwin School of Excellence, by the Colorado Department of Education, and to be Accredited with Distinction from Colorado Springs School District 11.
+- We are proud to be recognized as a 2017 and 2018 John Irwin School of Excellence, and earn the 2018 Governors Distinguished Improvement Award for student growth by the Colorado Department of Education, and to be Accredited with Distinction from Colorado Springs School District 11.

 - Visit our school with a short youtube video of pictures and kids interacting created by IMpasto Animation.